WebView DevTools is an on-device suite of tools that ships with WebView itself. You can launch WebView DevTools by any of the following:

 Restart your app, kill it, and restart it a second time.
 Your app should be running with the latest WebView variations seed.

 If you're intending to launch a feature in WebView or start a field trial (AKA Finch experiment), we highly encourage you to add to the list (ex.
 CL, CL).
-After that, follow these steps to collect metrics about your feature usage.
+After that, update

 Exposing your feature this way has several benefits: